-There is a common myth that if you are earning any income then you will have to pay tax on it.
+There is a common myth that if you are earning any income, you will have to pay tax on it.
 The more you earn, the more would be the tax liability.
 But it is not true.
 There exist certain types of income for which your tax liability is zero.
-Such incomes are known as Exempt Income u/s 10 of the Income Tax Act.
-Such income is different from Deduction under Income Tax.
-While exempted incomes are excluded from the total taxable income of a taxpayer, deductions are availed on taxable incomes.
+Such incomes are Exempt Income u/s 10 of the Income Tax Act.
+Exempt income can be of any form such as interest received from PPF, interest from agricultural land, and many more.

 Types of Exempt Income

-Gift Received from Relatives:
+- Gift received from Relatives:

-Long Term Capital Gain:
+- Long Term Capital Gain:

-Interest on Securities:
+- Interest on Securities:

-Profit Share from Partnership Firm:
+- Profit Share from Partnership Firm:

-Any share of profit from a partnership firm or LLP is exempt from tax in the hands of the partner.
+- Any share of profit from a partnership firm or LLP is exempt from tax in the hands of the partner.
 However, interest on capital and remuneration is taxable.

-Payment received from PF is exempt under Section 10.
+- Payment received from PF is exempt under Section 10.
 However, PF withdrawal is taxable for less than 5 years of service.
 In the case of EPF, the taxpayer can withdraw the balance subject to a few conditions.

 Other Exempt Income

-The payment proceeds of a life insurance policy are exempt under section 10(10D).
+- The payment proceeds of a life insurance policy are exempt under section 10(10D).
 This includes a maturity amount as well as death claims.

-Receipts From HUF:
+- Receipts From HUF:

-Any amount received out of family income is tax-free in the hands of a member.
+- Any amount received out of family income is tax-free in the hands of a member.
 For example, a family owns an impartible estate.
 An amount received out of an income of family estate by the member of such HUF is tax-free in the hands of the member.

-Scholarship and awards:
+- Scholarship and awards:

-Any type of scholarship or award granted to any deserving student to meet the cost of education is exempt from tax.
+- Any type of scholarship or award granted to any deserving student to meet the cost of education is exempt from tax.
 The entire sum of money received as a scholarship gets that tax exemption.

-Amount Received under VRS (Voluntary Retirement Service):
+- Amount Received under VRS (Voluntary Retirement Service):

-When an employee receives an amount under the scheme of voluntary retirement as per Rule 2BA of the Income Tax Rules gets a tax exemption up to Rs.
+- When an employee receives an amount under the scheme of voluntary retirement as per Rule 2BA of the Income Tax Rules gets a tax exemption of up to Rs.
 5,00,000 from the amount received as voluntary retirement.

-Allowance for Foreign Services:
+- Allowance for Foreign Services:

-Reporting Exempt Income in ITR
+Reporting of Income in ITR

 Disclosure of Exempt Income for Salary and Non-Salary Allowances

-Amount received from a Voluntary Retirement Scheme
+- The amount received from a Voluntary Retirement Scheme